Water Well Drilling

 The Process

-Well Site Meeting - Once a decision has been made to drill a well, a well site meeting is held where the determination is made at the property location as to where the proposed water well will be installed.
-A wood stake will be hammered into the ground at this location to indicate the proposed well site.
+Well Site Meeting - Once a decision has been made to drill a well and the location has been determined, a well site meeting may be held to ensure the equipment can get to that site.
+A wood stake may be hammered into the ground at this location to indicate the proposed well site.
 If the property parcel is less than five acres, measurements will be recorded to assist in the permit application process to properly reflect setbacks and distances from septic tanks and property lines.

 Permits - The next step involves obtaining the proper permits.
 Domestic wells on property parcels greater than 5 acres, as well as all commercial wells, only require a state permit from the Arizona Department of Water Resources and can be applied for online the same day.
 All other domestic wells to be drilled on property parcels less than five acres will require an additional permit from the Mohave County Health Department and the processing time for this permit may take as long as 4 weeks.
 These permits are valid for one year.